NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

 <p>Tools to connect to the BeagleBone Black include the web-based Cloud9 interface, PuTTY (on Windows),
 and terminal programs on Windows, MAC, or Linux OS.

-##Part 1  BealgeBone Black Setup
+##Part 1.
+BealgeBone Black Setup

 1. Operating system.
-The version of the OS this cape is build around is BBB-eMMC-fasher-debian-7.5-2014-05-14-2gb.img (included with the files).
+The version of the OS this cape is build around is 'BBB-eMMC-fasher-debian-7.5-2014-05-14-2gb.img' (available from BeagleBoard.org).
 Write this image onto a uSD card of at least 4 GB with Win32DiskImager.
 Installing it will overwrite anything on the BeagleBone Black emmc.
 Place the uSD card in the slot, power up the BeagleBone Black with an appropiate 5 V power supply while holding down the program button near the uSD card.
 When the BeagleBone Black powers down, programming is complete.
 The rest of the steps can be performed using the USB cable to connect with the BeagleBone Black.

 2. Host Name and user.
-Edit the name in /etc/hostname and /etc/hosts if you wish.
+Edit the name in '/etc/hostname' and '/etc/hosts' if you wish.
 It is used in the configuration file to keep track of multiple instruments.
 The user can just be root (and in fact to make some of the changes root privilages are needed), or a user can be created with:

     adduser {newuser} then answer the prompts to create the user.

 3. Set up the network connection.
 The network connection to the BeagleBone Black that is connected to the laptop via the USB cable is done by issuing this command in the terminal on the BeagleBone